-The concept of Index, Primary key and Alternative key and Alternative index creates many questions, much confusion in the mind of COBOL programmers.
-There are many simple and powerful solutions for Alternative Key and Alternative index files.
+The Index, Primary key and Alternative key and Alternative index usually confuse COBOL programmers.
+There are many simple and powerful solutions for an Alternative Key and an Alternative index files.

 An alternate index file consists of a file that is keyed by your desired key and contains a pointer to the primary key in your base file.

 You will have to write the program that creates this alternate index file.

 To use the alternate index file, you perform your start and read operations first.

 Then, using the primary key pointer information you find, access the base file to obtain the real record. file does not need to contain any more information than the two related keys.